sympy/sympy/doc/src/modules/galgebra/ga.rst

 Lorentz-Transformation
 ^^^^^^^^^^^^^^^^^^^^^^

-A simple physics demonstation of geometric algebra is the derivation of the Lorentz-Transformation.
+A simple physics demonstration of geometric algebra is the derivation of the Lorentz-Transformation.
 In this demonstration a 2-dimensional Minkowski space is defined and the Lorentz-Transformation is generated from a rotation of a vector in the Minkowski space using the rotor